 Even though a sippy cup, also called a training cup, is a popular option for toddlers and young children, many parents unknowingly let their young ones misuse these cups, thus putting them at increased risk for tooth decay.
-Take a look at the following tips to learn how training cups should—and shouldn't—be used.
+Take a look at the following tips to learn how training cups should and shouldn't be used.

 Make Them Stepping Stones to Regular Cups

 Because training cups are great for preventing messes and spills, parents often let their children drink from them for months, or even years.
-While it may be tempting to allow your toddler to hold on to his training cup for an extended period, the real purpose of these cups is to help kids with the transition between baby bottles and regular cups.
+While it may be tempting to allow your toddler to hold on to their training cup for an extended period, the real purpose of these cups is to help kids with the transition between baby bottles and regular cups.

-Make sure you limit the amount of time your child is dependent on a training cup by encouraging him to learn how to drink from a regular cup.
+Make sure you limit the amount of time your child is dependent on a training cup by encouraging them to learn how to drink from a regular cup.
 The American Dental Association suggests teaching this skill to children by their first birthdays.

 Only Fill Them with Water